Yeeshukant/yeeshukant.github.io/_posts/2025-08-02-punjablostglory.md

+---
+title: "Punjab's lost glory."
+categories:
+  - Country
+tags:
+  - Question
+---
-The lost glory - While Haryana is churning out athletes and sportspersons what is Punjab youth doing?
+While Haryana is churning out athletes and sportspersons what is Punjab youth doing?

 Thinking about moving abroad or doing kala/chitta?